Quiet and Solitude in the Heart of the Sonoran Desert

-Alamo Canyon Campground is established for primitive tent camping only.
-Motorhomes and trailers are not permitted.
-Facilities include four campsites with charcoal grills, tables, pit toilets, and trash cans.
+Alamo Canyon Campground has four campsites with charcoal grills, tables, a pit toilet, and trash cans.
+It is tent camping only; RVs, motorhomes, and trailers are not permitted.
 Wood fires and ground fires are not allowed.
+Generators are prohibited.

-Camping permits are $8.00 per day and camping is limited to seven (7) consecutive calendar days.
+Camping permits are $12.00 per day and camping is limited to 7 consecutive calendar days.
 Holders of the Golden Age/Senior or Access Pass receive a 50% discount on camping.
-Check-out time is 11:00 a.m.
-The monument's $8.00 entrance fee, valid for seven (7) consecutive days, is required in addition to the camping permit.
+Check out time is 11:00 am.
+The monument's $25.00 entrance fee, valid for 7 consecutive days, is required in addition to the camping permit.